Camp Cornette

 Camp Cornette was a villainous professional wrestling stable in the World Wrestling Federation (WWF) from 1995 to 1997.
 The faction was named after its manager, Jim Cornette.

 History

 James E. Cornette debuted in the World Wrestling Federation (WWF) in 1993 as the villainous Yokozuna's American spokesperson.
-Cornette began a faction at WrestleMania XI on April 2, 1995, when Yokozuna formed a tag team with Owen Hart and won the WWF Tag singles Championship by defeating the Smoking Gunns (Billy Gunn and Bart Gunn).
+Cornette began a faction at WrestleMania XI on April 2, 1995, when Yokozuna formed a tag team with Owen Hart and won the WWF Tag Team Championship by defeating the Smoking Gunns (Billy Gunn and Bart Gunn).
 Cornette began calling the duo of Hart and Yokozuna "Camp Cornette".
 During their reign, Hart and Yokozuna made successful defenses against teams like the Smoking Gunns at In Your House I, and the Allied Powers (Lex Luger and The British Bulldog) at In Your House 2.